Silver

 The best thermal electrical conductor of all metals, silver is widely used in electronics and several other industries, such as jewellery.

 While silver has a long history in jewellery and coinage, today its number one use is in electronics.
 It is the best thermal electrical conductor of all metals.
 From cell phones to solar panels, new innovations continue to emerge that require silver.
-Silver can be found all around the world, with Mexico being the top producer and Peru holding the largest reserves.
-Silver is mostly extracted from lead-zinc, copper, gold, and copper-nickel ores as a by-product from mining these other metals.
+Silver can be found all around the world; Mexico is the top producer and Peru holds the largest reserves.
+Silver is mostly extracted from lead-zinc, copper, gold, and copper-nickel ores as a by-product.
 Silver has very high price volatility, with complex market dynamics.

-Silver is most strongly associated with pollution impacts.
+Silver extraction is associated with pollution impacts.
 These are frequently reported in various countries in South America and often provoke low-level conflicts between silver mining companies and the local communities.
-Silver is also associated with governance risks, often revolving around mineral smuggling in association with gold.
+Silver is also linked to governance risks, often revolving around mineral smuggling in association with gold.

-Silver is used to make mirrors, as it is the best reflector of visible light (although it does tarnish with time).2https://www.rsc.org/periodic-table/element/47/silver Silver bromide and iodide were important for the development of photography, due to their sensitivity to light.
-Even with the rise of digital photography, silver salts are still important in producing high-quality images and protecting against illegal copying.3https://www.rsc.org/periodic-table/element/47/silver
+Silver is used to make mirrors, as it is the best reflector of visible light (although it does tarnish with time).ii Silver bromide and iodide were important for the development of photography, due to their sensitivity to light.
+Even with the rise of digital photography, silver salts are still important in producing high-quality images and protecting against illegal copying.iii

-Today, the number one use of silver in industry is in electronics, due to its thermal and electrical conductivity.
+Today, a leading use of silver is in electronics, due to its thermal and electrical conductivity.
 For example, small quantities of silver are used as contacts in electrical switches.
 Automobiles are full of contacts that control electronic features, and so are a variety of consumer appliances.
+Other top uses of silver in 2023 included in photovoltaics for electronics, brazing alloys and solders, and as silverware for consumer purchase.v

 Key Countries